Michael the Brave: Moldavia

 The Moldavian Prince Ieremia Movilă had been an old enemy of Michael, having incited Andrew Báthory to send Michael the ultimatum demanding his abdication.
 His brother, Simion Movilă, claimed the Wallachian throne for himself and had used the title of Voivode since 1595.
 Aware of the threat the Movilăs represented, Michael had created the Banate of Buzău and Brăila in July 1598 and the new ban was charged of keeping an alert eye on Moldavian, Tatar, and Cossack moves, although Michael had been planning a Moldavian campaign for several years.

-On 28 February 1600 Michael met with Polish envoys in Brașov.
+On 28 February 1600 Michael met with Polish envoys in Brassó.
 He was willing to recognise the Polish King as his sovereign in exchange for the crown of Moldavia and the recognition of his male heirs' hereditary right over the three principalities, Transylvania, Moldavia, and Wallachia.
 This did not significantly delay his attack, however; on 14 April 1600 Michael's troops entered Moldavia on multiple routes, the Prince himself leading the main thrust to Trotuș and Roman.
 He reached the capital of Iași on 6 May.
 The garrison surrendered the citadel the next day and Michael's forces caught up with the fleeing Ieremia Movilă, who was saved from being captured only by the sacrifice of his rear-guard.
 Movilă took refuge in the castle of Hotin together with his family, a handful of faithful boyars and the former Transylvanian Prince, Sigismund Báthory.
 The Moldavian soldiers in the castle deserted, leaving a small Polish contingent as sole defenders.
 Under the cover of dark, sometime before 11 June, Movilă managed to sneak out of the walls and across the Dniester to hetman Stanisław Żółkiewski's camp.

 Neighboring states were alarmed by this upsetting of the balance of power, especially the Hungarian nobility in Transylvania, who rose against Michael in rebellion.
 With the help of Basta, they defeated Michael at the Battle of Mirăslău, forcing the prince to leave Transylvania together with his remaining loyal troops.
 A Polish army led by Jan Zamoyski drove the Wallachians from Moldavia and defeated Michael at Năieni, Ceptura, and Bucov (Battle of the Teleajăn River).
 The Polish army also entered eastern Wallachia and established Simion Movilă as ruler.
 Forces loyal to Michael remained only in Oltenia.

 Last victory and assassination

 Michael asked again for assistance from Emperor Rudolf II during a visit in Prague between 23 February and 5 March 1601, which was granted when the emperor heard that General Giorgio Basta had lost control of Transylvania to the Hungarian nobility led by Sigismund Báthory, who accepted Ottoman protection.
 Meanwhile, forces loyal to Michael in Wallachia led by his son, Nicolae Pătrașcu, drove Simion Movilă out of Wallachia and prepared to reenter Transylvania.
 Michael, allied with Basta, defeated the Hungarian army in Battle of Guruslău.
-A few days later, Basta, who sought to control Transylvania himself, executed the assassination of Michael by order of the Habsburg Emperor; the assassination took place near Câmpia Turzii on 9 August 1601.
+A few days later, Basta, who sought to control Transylvania himself, assassinated Michael by order of the Habsburg Emperor; the killing took place near Câmpia Turzii on 9 August 1601.
 According to Romanian historian Constantin C. Giurescu: